Back to Philippines guide

 Proof of onward travel for Philippines is a document that shows you have a plan to leave the country within the period allowed for your stay.
 It may be requested by an airline before boarding, during a visa process, or when an officer wants to understand your route.

 The exact rules depend on your passport, visa type, airline, departure airport, and personal situation.
 This page focuses on the practical side: what the document should show and how to avoid arriving at check-in with an unclear travel plan.
+If you need a broader overview first, read how to get proof of onward travel.

 Why onward travel proof matters for Philippines